holidayextras/WorkerJS/README.md

   // This function will only be invoked once.
   // Invoking a function on 'instance' will call the function on the Worker.
   // If the workerCount in the options is greater than 1, invoking a function on
-  // 'instance' will call the function on every Worker, if there is a callback to
+  // 'instance' will call the function on every Worker, if there is a callback
-  // the function it will only be invoked once, and only when EVERY worker's
+  // to the function it will only be invoked once, and only when EVERY worker's
   // function has invoked it's callback.
 }, {
-  // Options.
+  // WorkerCount.
 This parameter isn't required, it defaults to 1.
   // Setting workerCount to (-1) will start a benchmark to determine the most
   // effective number of workers the browser can handle, then proceed with that
   // number.